Mask-clad Chinese workers cautiously return to the office

 Similar measures have been implemented to varying degrees across the country, as the number of new cases has dwindled.

-China reported just 40 new cases of the virus on Monday.
+China reported just 19 new cases of the virus on Tuesday.
 Last month, the number of new daily cases was in the thousands.
-A total of 58,600 people in mainland China have recovered from the disease, according to the National Health Commission, while more than 3,000 have died.
+At least 59,000 people in mainland China have recovered from the disease, according to the National Health Commission, while more than 3,000 have died.

 While Chinese cities experiment with slowly reviving activity, other countries are canceling public gatherings, encouraging remote work and — in the case of Italy — following China’s lead with a lockdown on affected regions.